-  - For common-law couples who are separating due to a breakdown in their relationship, the property transfer must take place within 12 months of their separation.
+- For common-law couples who are separating due to a breakdown in their relationship, the property transfer must occur within 12 months of their separation.

 - For married couples, if the divorce judgment did not grant the building and/or property to one of the parties, the transfer must occur within 30 days following the date of the divorce judgment.